sdossettswift/railsBoilerplate/README.md

 5. run 'rails db:migrate'

+6. run 'rake' to test -- you should pass!

-6. push changes to GH; got to travisci.org and add your GH repository
+7. push changes to GH; got to travisci.org and add your GH repository

-6. run 'heroku create app-name'
+8. run 'heroku create app-name'

-7. run 'travis setup heroku'
+9. run 'travis setup heroku'

-8. update the deploy section of the .travis.yml file to include
+10. update the deploy section of the .travis.yml file to include

 	````
 	run:
 	 - "rake db:migrate"
 	 ````

-9. Make it your own by adding models, beefing up controllers, adding views, etc.
+11. Make it your own by adding models, beefing up controllers, adding views, etc.